Tension gas springs

 Tension gas springs are mostly used in situations where gas springs can’t be fitted or being preferred over gas springs.

-When an opening is closed, the tension spring supports the manual force.
+When an opening is closed, the pull tension gas strut supports the manual force.
 It consists of a pressure tube and a piston rod with piston.
 In addition, a seal to prevent possible loss of gas is fitted at the piston rod guide.
-The tension spring is fitted with compressed gas – nitrogen which provides the spring force.
+The tension gas strut is fitted with compressed gas – nitrogen which provides the spring force.
 In the unpressurised state, the piston rod is always retracted.

 Pulling out the piston rod reduces the volume in the cylinder and the gas is compressed.
 This creates an increase in force (progression) for the spring, which depends on the diameter of the piston rod and the volume of the cylinder.
 The piston has a small opening (nozzle), through which the gas can flow.
 Thus, allowing the piston rod to move at a defined speed.
 The cross-section (diameter) of this opening defines the degree of damping of a spring.

 Tension Gas Springs Installation Dimensions

 Common applications of tension gas springs include:

 Lids and Hatches: Used in automotive, furniture, or industrial applications where a lid or hatch needs to be lifted or pulled open.

 Counterbalance Systems: Employed to counterbalance the weight of certain objects, ensuring smooth and controlled movement.

 Adjustable Systems: Integrated into designs where adjustable tension is required, such as in ergonomic furniture or equipment.